dkebler/4S/README.md

 gulp deploy-gh
 ```

-deploy builds the production version of the site and then publishes it to your AWS S3-Bucket.
+deploy-S3 builds the production version of the site (which is currently not being optimzied!) and then publishes it to your AWS S3-Bucket.  deploy-gh sends it to the github pages (gh-pages branch) of your github repo.

 ## Publish to S3